The Best AI Apps for Mac in 2026: 21 AI Tools for Productivity and Creativity

 Image: Apple Intelligence

-A suite of artificial intelligence tools developed by Apple, Apple Intelligence is integrated into macOS Sequoia, iPadOS 18 and iOS 18.
-It seamlessly integrates AI capabilities across the Apple ecosystem with writing tools, image generation, and advanced search features that work harmoniously with existing Apple apps.
-Apple Intelligence feels like a natural part of your workflow, and its privacy-first approach keeps your data on-device whenever possible.
+A suite of artificial intelligence tools developed by Apple, Apple Intelligence is integrated into macOS 26 Tahoe (and iPadOS 19 / iOS 19).
+It seamlessly integrates AI capabilities across the Apple ecosystem with writing tools, image generation, Live Translation, Visual Intelligence, and advanced search features that work harmoniously with existing Apple apps.
+Apple Intelligence now supports 16 languages, including English, French, German, Spanish, Japanese, Korean and Chinese.
+It feels like a natural part of your workflow, and its privacy-first approach keeps your data on-device whenever possible.
 Its main drawback is that it’s exclusively available to newer Mac models.
-Intel Mac users aren’t able to access these innovative features.
+Intel Mac users aren’t able to access these features, and macOS 26 Tahoe is confirmed as the last version to support Intel Macs at all.

 Pros: